Scheduling

 Small-business and startup consultancy Bizfluent notes that calculating PTO by pay period allows organizations to evenly distribute an employee’s time off accumulation throughout the year.
 Organizations with hourly or part-time employees should consider providing PTO based on the number of hours worked.
 When an organization calculates PTO hourly, it allows employers to award less PTO for hourly employees who do not report to work (for whatever reason) or for part-time employees who do not always work the same number of hours in a pay period.

-One metric that employers can follow to calculate PTO is to divide the annual PTO hours by annual work hours.
+One metric employers can follow to calculate PTO is dividing the annual PTO hours by annual work hours.
 For example, if an hourly employee earns 80 hours of PTO each year and works 40 hours a week, or 2,080 hours per year, divide 80 by 2,080.
 That works out to an employee earning 0.038 hours of PTO for each hour worked.

 The PTO formula is: